-- All of the electronic documents involved in the settlement (i.e. the Transfer of Land, Discharge of Mortgage and Mortgage) are electronically verified for correctness by Land Victoria before settlement, this avoids the possibility of any of these dealings being refused at lodgement.
-The cost of lodgement of an electronic document at Land Victoria is a little less than that for the equivalent paper document - you will save $8.30 for a Mortgage or a Discharge of Mortgage, and if buying either $8.00 or $9.00 for the Transfer.
+- All of the electronic documents involved in the settlement (i.e. Discharge of Mortgage, Transfer of Land, and Mortgage) are electronically verified for correctness by Land Use Victoria before settlement, this avoids the possibility of any of these dealings being refused at lodgement.
+Electronic lodgement at Land Use Victoria costs a little less than lodging the equivalent paper document - e.g. $8.70 less for a Discharge of Mortgage or a Mortgage, and either $8.00 or $9.00 less for a Transfer.

-- There is no paper Certificate of Title at settlement.
+- A paper Certificate of Title is not provided at settlement.
 Instead, an electronic Certificate of Title is used in its place, and this cannot be lost or mislaid.

-- Bank cheques costing up to $15.00 each are not required for settlement, all payments between the parties are made by EFT, and sellers should have access to their sale proceeds within an hour of settlement, rather than having to wait several days for their deposited cheque to clear.
+- Bank cheques costing up to $15.00 each are not used at settlement, all payments between the parties are made by EFT, and sellers have access to their sale proceeds within an hour of settlement, rather than having to wait several days for their deposited cheque to clear.

-- Settlement payments to authorities (e.g. Council, Water and Owners Corporation) are made by BPay (and not by cheque), and so buyers can be more confident that their new property does not have inherited debt.
+- Settlement payments to authorities other than Land Tax (e.g. Council, Water and Owners Corporation) are typically made by BPay (and not by cheque).

-- There is no settlement meeting requiring the same time and location personal attendance of all of the parties, the settlement is performed using an on-line workspace, and it proceeds automatically to completion as scheduled after all of the parties have given their on-line consent.
+- There is no settlement meeting requiring the personal attendance of all of the parties, the settlement is performed using an on-line workspace, and it proceeds automatically to completion as scheduled after all of the parties have given their on-line consent.